Freebies

 Happy Birthday

 Here’s our eight-handbell version of the universal party favorite, Happy Birthday.
+The Hill sisters wrote the song Good Morning to You in 1893.
 After much history and (legal!) discussion between forces outside our control, the courts declared some years ago that the famous tune by the Hill sisters was indeed in the public domain.
-It’s our pleasure to provide this as a gift to you!
-Bells used: …
+It’s …

 Happy Birthday (Handbells, 3-7 octaves)